AliMurtazaJaffery/Game-Show/README.md

  * The rapid fire round is based on the users demands.
  * As per the users choice, the number of questions are entered to a dynamic array and the answers are stored in another dynamic array.
    These questions and answers are then used to play the rapid fire round.

+## How Do We Use Dynamic Memory Management?
+* In the rapid fire round, the user is propted to enter the number of questions they can answer to their capabilities.
+* This value is used to initialize a dynamic array to stors questions for the user!

 ## Use Of File input/output:
  * All of the user data is stored in a file.